 9. Pevensey Castle, Pevensey, East Sussex

 After those medieval residents left, Pevensey Castle returned to its abandoned state and remained so until it came into the hands of the government in the 1920s.
-It became a surprisingly useful location during World War Two when machine-gun posts were added to the castle walls to protect the area from German attacks.
+During World War Two, it became a surprisingly functional location when machine-gun posts were added to the castle walls to protect the area from German attacks.

-Among the many reported ghosts of the castle is a lady dressed in white who has been encountered numerous times down throughout the centuries.
+Among the many reported ghosts of the castle is a lady dressed in white who has been encountered numerous times throughout the centuries.
 The most famous sighting of this particular white lady came when she appeared to a group of campers who had made their beds in a field near the castle.

-There is no way to tell just which time period the invisible army is from, but some suggest it could be an entirely new army, comprised of the soldiers who lost their lives in the many bloody battles which have taken place at Pevensey Castle.
+There is no way to tell which period the invisible army is from.
+Still, some suggest it could be an entirely new army comprised of the soldiers who lost their lives in the many bloody battles which have taken place at Pevensey Castle.

 10. Michelham Priory, Hailsham, East Sussex

 Founded in 1229, Michelham Priory was originally used as an Augustinian friary, a role which it served right up to the Desolation of the Monasteries in the 16th Century.

 A frequent recipient of Sackville’s wrath is the spirit of a young girl, who is purported to take refuge in a tiny space at the top of the staircase to avoid the former Lord of the Manor.

-Michelham Priory has been the scene of much poltergeist activity, though it is unclear if this is caused by Thomas Sackville or some other unidentified but equally malevolent spirit.
+Michelham Priory has been the scene of much poltergeist activity, though it is unclear if it is caused by Thomas Sackville or another unidentified but equally malevolent spirit.

 11. The Mermaid Inn, Rye, East Sussex

 This 15th Century building is unlike any other haunted hotel in the world as it does not simply offer one or two ghosts to do the whole building.
-To the contrary, it boats a spirit for almost every room in the inn, meaning the chances of you sharing your bed with an entity from the afterlife drastically increase.
+On the contrary, it boasts a spirit for almost every room in the inn, meaning the chances of you sharing your bed with an entity from the afterlife drastically increase.

 Room 1 is purported to be haunted by the spirit of a white lady who sits in a chair by the fireplace, watching guests as they sleep.
 Many who have stayed in the room have complained to the hotel staff about waking up to find their clothes or any other personal belongings left on the chair overnight soaking wet.

 The feuding men fought throughout the inn until one of them was killed and tossed into the dungeon, where his ghost is said to haunt to this day.
 It seems the departed dueller is a sore loser, as he has taken it upon himself to terrify anybody who ventures into the basement of The Mermaid Inn.

 Room 17 is supposedly haunted by the wife of notorious gang leader George Gray.
 Mrs Gray is said to sit in the corner of the room and watch guests while they sleep, much like the slippery ghost of Room 1.

 These are just some of the ghosts said to inhabit The Mermaid Inn.
-If you want to fully experience the spooky goings-on in the building, it may be necessary to spend a night there yourself.Book a Room
+If you want to thoroughly experience the spooky goings-on in the building, it may be necessary to spend a night there yourself.Book a Room